AviatrixSystems/Docs/HowTos/iam_policies.rst

 update for your accounts.
 Note if you do not run any new features, chances are you do not need to update the IAM policies.

-You can also check individual account IAM policy status by selecting the account and click Check.
+You can also check individual account IAM policy status by selecting the account and clicking Check.

-To update IAM policy, follow the instruction `here. <https://docs.aviatrix.com/HowTos/iam_policies.html#updating-iam-policies>`_
+To update IAM policy, follow the instructions `here. <https://docs.aviatrix.com/HowTos/iam_policies.html#updating-iam-policies>`_